 When you launch a new application or change focus to an application, and that application is assigned to a profile, the Vengeance Gaming Software will automatically switch to that profile.
 If you have a locked profile, once that profile is active, the Vengeance Gaming Software will not be able to switch to different profile automatically.
+You will still be able to switch profiles using the Profile Up and Profile Down keys (by default, buttons 1 and 1, respectively) or by opening the Vengeance Gaming Software; only the automatic switching will not work.

-When a profile is locked, a \checkmark will appear next to the profile name.
+When a profile is locked, a ✓ will appear next to the profile name.
 To unlock a profile, simply select Lock Profile again.
 You can only have one locked profile.